Tired of Long Video Calls and Emails? Try Asynchronous Video Messages

 Instead, fire up a quick screen recording video so you can easily deliver your message with visuals in only a couple of minutes.

 Bonus, make your screen share video even more personal by adding a bubble to the corner that captures you via your webcam.
 That way, coworkers or customers will get your expressions and hand gestures as well as your tone and visuals.

 Some things are just easier said than typed.

-In this two-minute video, I brief the design team on an idea I had around creating a checklist template.
-In it, I include some examples of the kind of thing I’m thinking as well as some notes on things I’d want to see in a finished design.
+In this two-minute video, I brief the design team on my idea about creating a checklist template.
+In it, I include some examples of the kind of thing I’m thinking and some notes on things I’d want to see in a finished design.

 This makes it easier for the team to understand and visualize my request so they can decide how best to proceed.

 When people aren’t face-to-face, there’s a key element of human connection that can get lost in the shuffle.